nordeim/excel-agent-tool/docs/prompts.md

 ---

+awesome meticulous planning and execution so far! yes, please continue meticulously according to your plan.

+---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create all the files you listed in your enhanced `Excel_Agent_Tool` design.
 Create each file within ```python tags and start each file with a comment line containing the filename of the file with the full (relative) path.

 # Recommended project structure: